Frederick William Rowe: Biography

 Smallwood announced his intention to retire and asked the Liberals to choose a new leader.
 The leadership convention was scheduled for October 1969.
 In January, Rowe announced that he would run for the job.
 He had competition from John Crosbie, who had left the Party after arguing with Smallwood the previous year over funding for the Come By Chance Refinery project.
 By mid-July 1969, Smallwood entered the leadership race.
 Rumours at the time speculated that it was a move to stop Crosbie from winning.
 Rowe immediately withdrew his name and pledged his support to Smallwood, who went on to win the leadership.
 He remained as Premier until January 1972.

 After losing his bid for re-election in Grand Falls in the 1971 general election, Rowe was appointed to the Senate by Pierre Trudeau.
 For the next sixteen years, he was a Liberal Senator from Newfoundland.
 As a Senator, he represented Canada at the Inter-Parliamentary Conferences at Rome, Italy in 1972; at an international event in Colombo, Sri Lanka in 1975; at the Commonwealth Parliamentary Conference in the Bahamas in 1982; in Seoul, South Korea in 1983; and as a member of the official Canadian delegation to the People's Republic of China in 1983.

-In 1987, he was forced into retirement because he had reached his 75th birthday.
+He retired upon turning 75, the mandatory retirement age for senators.

 One of Rowe's greatest contributions to Newfoundland was his research and writing on the province's history, particularly on its history of education.
 His published books include, The History of Education in Newfoundland (1952); The Challenge of a Changing Canada (1957); The Development of Education in Newfoundland (1964); Education and Culture in Newfoundland (1976); Extinction: The Beothuks of Newfoundland (1977), Newfoundland and its Education System (1978); A History of Newfoundland and Labrador (1980); The Smallwood Era (1985); and his memoirs, Into the Breach: Memoirs of a Newfoundland Senator (1988).

 While Minister of Education, he wrote Blueprint for Education in Newfoundland (1958).
 He also wrote many articles for publications such as The Canadian Encyclopedia, World Book Encyclopedia, and Joseph R. Smallwood's The Book of Newfoundland.

 Rowe died in St. John's at the age of 81.

 His son, Bill Rowe, followed in his father's footsteps, becoming a writer and a cabinet minister.
 His son Frederick B. Rowe also served in the Newfoundland assembly.